Dudemanword/AI-Notes/General/Artificial Neuron.md

 *f* is known as the **activation function** of the unit.

 What does this mean?
 There are some amount nodes $y_i$ that exists.
 Their importance is weighted with some weight $w_i$.
 This weight determines the strength of the node in making a decision.
-The chained results of the nodes (denotated by the sum of the nodes) is then put through an **activation function**.
+The chained results of the nodes (denotated by the sum of the nodes) is then put through an **activation function** $f$.